brevis-network/pico-ethproofs/docs/reproduce-01-sep-2025.md

-# Reproducing Results for Proving Blocks on September 1 2025
+# Reproducing Results for Proving Blocks on Sep.
+01, 2025

 This document describes how to reproduce the results for proving of blocks on September 1 2025, using one CPU machine and eight GPU machines each with 8 GPU cards.